jariast/obsidian-notes/React/Interviews/Algorithms/Recursion.md

 ALWAYS think what your Base Case is.

+This [video](https://www.youtube.com/watch?v=ngCos392W4w) helps a lot on visualizing how to build a recursive function based on its iterations.
 The purpose of Recursion is that in each invocation of the recursive function, we get a little closer to the solution of a problem.

 1. What is the simples possible input?